 - While butter is creaming- microwave chocolate in 30 second Increments, stir until fully melted.
 Allow to cool for 5 minutes.

 - Sift sugar and add 1 cup at a time to the butter and mix until incorporated.
 Beat on medium for 2-3 minutes, until creamy.
-Scrape down the sides of the bowl
+Add the cocoa powder and mix until combined.
+Scrape down the sides of the bowl.